S Groups co-op member and customer register

-The purposes of the processing of personal data are to manage the S Group’s co-op member system and provide the related services and benefits, to manage co-op member relations and other customer relations, to implement direct marketing, to provide targeted and personalised content, to plan and develop the S Group’s business operations and to prepare analyses, profiling, opinion polls and market surveys for these purposes.
+The purposes of the processing of personal data are to manage the S Group’s co-op member system and provide the related services and benefits, to manage co-op member relations and other customer relations, to implement direct marketing, to provide targeted and personalised content, to plan and develop the S Group’s business operations and to prepare analyses, profiling, opinion polls and market surveys and processing customer feedback for these purposes.

 The register is used to maintain the co-operatives’ co-op member registers in accordance with the Co-operatives Act.

 Personal data may be processed in accordance with the General Data Protection Regulation for marketing purposes by the organisations included in the S Group, as well as by partners.

 The term “S Group” refers to the cooperatives and the SOK Group together with its subsidiaries and associated companies.